Campaign Arc: The Free Lands of Ranyth

 Goram’s Depths: A dwarven hold, nestled amongst the peaks of Dagnor’s Teeth.
 A recent discovery in the depths of an exploratory tunnel has sparked excitement.

 Emerald Crater: A tropical environment, that if glimpsed from a neighbouring summit, would appear an impenetrable mass of green.
-There are rumours of a tunnel passing below, but one could risk a trek through the precipitous heights; there may be other means.
+There are rumours of a tunnel passing below the mountains but one could risk a trek through the precipitous heights; a good opportunity for a skills challenge!
+Belvere’s Crucible was created for use in the basin, as was the Ogre Compound.

 Tonk’s Landing: Home to the renowned engineer Tonk Fizzlechip, who chose to make his home in the hinterlands; explosions are less likely to be a concern.
 His workshop stands some ten metres up a raised platform, where he moors his airship – kept aloft by gasses harvested from a nearby fumarole.